 - She also had two brothers, George Boleyn and Thomas Henry, yet Henry died in childhood.

-- She was borne between 1499 and 1505.
+- She was born between 1499 and 1505.
 Her parents were Thomas Boleyn and Elizabeth Howard.
-Her maternal uncle was Thomas Howard the third Duke of Norfolk and her paternal great-great-grandfather was Thomas Butler 7th Earl of Ormond.
+Her maternal uncle was Thomas Howard the third Duke of Norfolk and her paternal great-great-grandfather was Thomas Butler, 7th Earl of Ormond.

 - There are no surviving portraits of either Boleyn sisters.
 Their images are often “shared.”

-- Mary’s banishment from court in 1534 may have actually saved her life or otherwise saved her from further humiliation.
+- Mary’s banishment from court in 1534 may have actually saved her life, or at least saved her from further humiliation.

-- Her second marriage to William Stafford, a man of modest income, is considered one of love and not of profit, as opposed to her sister’s marriage to the king.
-Certain elements such as this are used in fiction to symbolize Mary’s antithesis to Anne.
+- Her second marriage to William Stafford, a man of modest income, was out of love rather than profit, unlike her sister’s marriage to the king.
+Certain elements like this are used in fiction to illustrate how Mary and Anne differed.

 - Diana Spencer, Princess of Wales, was a descendant of Mary Boleyn.
-This means Prince Harry and Prince William are also descended from the famous mistress.
+This means that Princes Harry and William are also descendants of the famous mistress.

-Mary Boleyn is a mysterious woman, much is known about her family in general, but when it comes to her, a lot of room is left for speculation, leaving many historians to attribute different theories or even characteristics about her in opposition to her sister.
+- Mary Boleyn is a mysterious woman.
+Much is known about her family in general, but when it comes to her specifically, there is a lot of speculation.
+Many historians attribute different theories or even characteristics to her compared to her sister.